multipli-libs/multipli-bridger/README.md

 Multipli is a protocol that allows users to bridge tokens between Ethereum/BSC and StarkEx-based Layer 2.
 The system handles deposits, withdrawals, and yield claims through a set of smart contracts.
 This contract is expected to be work with all EVM-compatible chains.

-## System Architecture
+## System Architecture of Multipli

 ### Key Components

 - **MultipliBridger Contract**: Contract handling deposits and withdrawals
-- **StarkEx Infrastructure**: L2 solution where user balances are managed (https://docs.starkware.co/starkex/architecture/solution-architecture.html)
+- **StarkEx Infrastructure**: L2 solution where user balances are managed (https://docs.starkware.co/starkex/architecture/solution-architecture.html) - [Github repo](https://github.com/starkware-libs/starkex-contracts)
 - **Off-chain Sequencer**: Manages withdrawal and yield claim IDs

 ### Deployed Contracts